-White wine adds to the depth and richness to the dish.
-You can use any white wine you like, but I would not recommend an overly sweet wine as it may over power the the flavor of the butternut squash rather then balance it.
+White wine adds depth and richness to the dish.
+You can use any white wine you like, but I would not recommend an overly sweet wine as it may over power the the flavor of the butternut squash rather than balance it.

 Parmesan cheese is the crowing glory of any risotto dish.
 It will add a creamy, nutty, saltiness that blends effortlessly with the other ingredients.

 Roast the butternut squash

 Sauté the onion and garlic.

 Add the arborio rice to the pan and cook for several minutes.